 True/false

 Matching

+Fill-in the blank

 These assessment items are typically found on written examinations or in online quiz templates, such as those found in Blackboard.
 These assessment items are the simplest to assess, allowing instructors to employ a basic answer key.
 Additionally, online quiz templates are capable of doing the assessment work for the instructor.
 However, they are extremely limited in the level of knowledge and understanding that they allow a learner to demonstrate.
 As a result, these items are best suited for measuring learners’ recall and understanding of content.